 Effective Representation In The Workers’ Compensation Appeals Process

 A great number of workers’ comp claims that are denied, are denied for reasons that can be overcome at appeal.
 There may be sufficient medical evidence to support your claim.
 It may not have been presented properly in your initial application for benefits.
 We will investigate the medical evidence that is part of your case and create the most persuasive presentation of the facts possible.

 We will present your appeal to the North Carolina Industrial Commission and, if necessary, to the North Carolina Court of Appeals and North Carolina Supreme Court.
 We are dedicated to securing results for our clients.

 When you have been injured on the job, do not hesitate to secure the representation of a firm that has dedicated itself for decades to the goal of helping injured workers.
-At Ganly & Ramer, P.L.L.C., we are there for you.
-Call 828-348-6957, toll free at 877-882-5964 or simply contact us online to schedule your free initial consultation with one of our experienced workers' compensation lawyers.
+At Ganly & Ramer, P.L.L.C., we are here for you.
+Call 828-348-6957 or simply contact us online to schedule your free initial consultation with our experienced workers’ compensation lawyer.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories – legal ability and general ethical standards.